openwfm/wrf-sfire-docs/docs/updates.md

 ### 2024/04/26

-* 9:30-12:30 Planned maintenance, network testing.
+* 9am-1pm Planned maintenance time for network testing and configuration.
 Logins will be disabled, partitions stopped, and running jobs suspended.
-Filesystems may be temporarily unavailable.
-Suspended jobs may be able to continue, but some may have to be cancelled.
+Suspended jobs may be able to continue after the maintenance ends, but it is not guaranteed.

 ### 2024/04/12